oureveryday/Steam-auto-crack/Readme.md

  * https://curl.se/

 ## Build
- * Windows (x64) : Run `build\build.bat`
+ * Windows: Run `build\build.bat`

 ## Usage
  * Download all files and run "SteamAutoCrack.bat" or run build "SteamAutoCrack.exe".
- * Use Option 1 to Automatic Crack a Game.
+ * Use Option 1 to Automatic Crack Game.

 ## Bugs
-For bugs please report in issues or pull request.
+For bugs please report in issues.

 Please Make Sure Tool Folder DO NOT have NON-English character and Without SPACE to Avoid Problems.